 Her teaching career took her across regional Victoria with time at McAuley College (Dooboobetic, Braemar College (Woodend), Australian Technical College (Bendigo), and Charlton College where she predominantly taught Business subjects, VCAL and Careers.

-Over the last five years Sue has been a Careers Development Practitioner with the North Central LLEN working with students in Years 10-12 at St Arnaud College, Donald High School, and Charlton College.
+Over the last seven years Sue has been a Careers Development Practitioner with the North Central LLEN working with students in Years 10-12 at St Arnaud College, Donald High School, and Charlton College.

 In her spare time Sue enjoys camping, walking the dog with the family, and holidaying at the beach.